UNINETTSigma2/documentation/training/events/2024-10-hpc-on-boarding.md

 **Targeted Audience**: The course is aimed at students, researchers and employees of any background.
 We assume no prior knowledge of what an HPC is or how to use it.
-For those who have little experience with UNIX-like operating systems such as Linux or who have never worked on the command line of a terminal, we will offer a hands-on pre-course about UNIX a day before the HPC course.
+For those who have little experience with UNIX-like operating systems such as Linux or who have never worked on the command line of a terminal, the first day of the course is dedicated for you.

 **The course is open to all and free of charge.**